radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

+---
+title: Configure Capture Connectors
+description: Learn how to configure capture connectors for detecting events in identity sources.
+---

 ## Capture Connectors Overview

 The capture connector configuration dictates the process for detecting changes on the source objects.
 The type of data source determines which capture methods are available.